 Our main objective at SSRP is the safety of road users, and the delivery of our educational schemes is essential to this.
 In conjunction with partners, many of these are provided over the season, and each is aimed at a different demographic, so there is something for everyone.

-If anyone is interested in attending a BikeSafe course, please get in touch here.
+If anyone is interested in attending a BikeSafe course, please get in touch.
 Please also ask if you want any more information about other courses available.

-In addition, if anyone is interesting in joining Dykes on Bikes and attending their socials, please email email@example.com.
-More information can be found on their website here.
+In addition, if anyone is interesting in joining Dykes on Bikes and attending their socials, please email firstname.lastname@example.org.
+More information can be found on the Dykes on Bikes website.